galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .details}

 > ### {% icon comment %} Outputs
-> Several outputs are generated from this step: A combined disease model (Pan-model) and individual disease models are generated.
-Logistic regression with elastic net penalization outputs sparse classifiers with 150-250 genes whose scores or weights are important for classification tasks.
-This tool computes predictions, accuracy measurements and measures AUROC and AUPR curves for the combined disease model (Pan-model).
-Additionally, the output also includes above performance and prediction metrics when the pan-model applied to alternative genes and cancer types.
-An overall model statistics are provided in the form of classifier summary.
-Additionally, a tabular output that includes each gene mutation and copy number counts per each targene and proportions in various diseases is listed.
 >    - Log file for script run and additional information
->    - alt_gene_alt_disease_summary.tsv
->    - alt_summary_counts.csv
->    - classifier_coefficients.tsv
+>    - A combined disease model (Pan-model) and individual disease models are generated.
->    - classifier_summary.txt
+>    - An overall model statistics are provided in the form of classifier summary: classifier_summary.txt
->    - pancan_roc_results.tsv
->    - summary_counts.csv
+>    - Logistic regression with elastic net penalization outputs sparse classifiers with 150-250 genes whose scores or weights are important for classification tasks: classifier_coefficients.tsv . *Lets examine this file for the top scored genes.
+These genes are potential predictive biomarkers and can be helpful for precision medicine approaches*.
+>    - A tabular output that includes each gene mutation and copy number counts per each targene and proportions in various diseases is listed: *summary_counts.csv*
->    - cv_heatmap.pdf
+>    - Heatmap for all the AUROC values at different alphas and L1 rations: cv_heatmap.pdf
 >    - Disease classifier figures: list of 2 files [disease_pr and disease_auroc]
->    - all_disease_pr.pdf
->    - all_disease_roc.pdf
->    - alt_gene_alt_disease_aupr_bar.pdf
->    - alt_gene_alt_disease_auroc_bar.pdf
->    - disease_aupr.pdf
->    - disease_auroc.pdf
+>    - This tool computes predictions, accuracy measurements and measures AUROC and AUPR curves for the combined disease model (Pan-model): *all_disease_pr.pdf ; pancan_roc_results.tsv ; all_disease_roc.pdf ; disease_aupr.pdf ; disease_auroc.pdf*
+>    - Additionally, the output also includes above performance and prediction metrics when the pan-model applied to alternative genes and cancer types: *alt_gene_alt_disease_summary.tsv ; alt_summary_counts.csv ; alt_gene_alt_disease_aupr_bar.pdf ; alt_gene_alt_disease_auroc_bar.pdf* Examine these files to analyze our PI3K_OG model on other alternate diseases.
 {: .comment}

 ## **PanCancer within disease analysis**